 When conducting an AB test, we typically take a look at the conversion rate for each of the variations (as well as the original).
 However, we know that conversion rates fluctuate up and down.
 Confidence interval helps us calculate that range of values a variation conversion rate will be in at a specific confidence interval.

 A 95% confidence level means that we 95% confidence in the method for generating the interval, which produces a range of plausible values.
 It is NOT a probability of a correct value being in that range.

 The confidence interval is a range of values that is likely to contain the actual effect of the variant on the conversion rate of the control.
 A 95% confidence interval is an interval that has 95% probability of containing the actual conversion rate.

-If you repeat your AB experiment multiple times, you will notice that the conversion rate for different variations will vary.
+If you repeat your AB test multiple times, you will notice that the conversion rate for different variations will vary.
 We use “standard error” to calculate the range of possible conversion values for a particular variation.
 The standard error is used to calculate the deviation in conversion rates for a specific variation if we repeat the experiment multiple times.